Groundhog Day (film): Plot

 On February 2, Phil awakens in the Cherry Street Inn to Sonny & Cher's "I Got You Babe" playing on the clock radio.
 He gives a half-hearted report on the groundhog Punxsutawney Phil and the festivities.
-Contrary to his prediction, the blizzard strikes the area, preventing all travel out of Punxsutawney, and although he desperately searches for a way to leave, he is forced to spend the night in the town.
+Contrary to his prediction, the blizzard strikes the area, preventing all travel, and although he desperately searches for a way to leave, he is forced to spend the night in the town.

-The next morning, Phil wakes once more to "I Got You Babe" and the same DJ banter on the radio in his room at the Cherry Street Inn.
-Phil experiences the previous day's events repeating exactly and believes he is experiencing déjà vu.
-He again unsuccessfully attempts to leave the town and retires to bed.
-When he awakes, it is again February 2.
-Phil gradually realizes that he is trapped in a time loop of which no one else is aware.
+The next morning, Phil again awakens to "I Got You Babe" and the same DJ banter on the radio in his room at the Cherry Street Inn.
+He experiences the previous day's events repeating exactly and believes he is experiencing déjà vu.
+He again unsuccessfully attempts to leave the town and retires to bed, only to awaken on February 2 once more.
+Phil realizes that he is trapped in a time loop of which no one else is aware.
 He confides his situation to Rita, who directs him to a neurologist, who in turn directs him to a psychologist; neither can explain his experiences.
-Phil gets drunk with locals Gus and Ralph and then leads police on a high-speed car chase before being arrested and imprisoned; the next morning, Phil awakens in the Cherry Street Inn once again.
+He gets drunk with locals Gus and Ralph and then leads police on a high-speed car chase before being arrested and imprisoned; the next morning, Phil awakens in the Cherry Street Inn once again.

-Realizing that there are no consequences for his actions, Phil begins to spend loops indulging in binge eating, one-night stands, robbery, and other dangerous activities, using his increasing knowledge of the day's events and the town's residents to manipulate circumstances to his advantage.
-Eventually, he focuses on seducing the sweet-natured Rita, using the loops to learn more about and manipulate her.
-No matter what steps he takes, Rita rebuffs his advances, particularly when Phil tells her he loves her; Rita asserts that he does not even know her.
+Realizing that there are no consequences for his actions, Phil begins to spend his loops indulging in binge eating, one-night stands, and robbery, using his growing knowledge of the day's events and the town's residents to manipulate circumstances to his advantage.
+He eventually focuses on seducing the sweet-natured Rita, using the loops to learn more about her and exploit that knowledge.
+No matter what steps he takes, Rita rebuffs his advances, particularly when Phil tells her he loves her; she asserts that he does not even know her.